CSAFE-ISU/cmcR/README.md

 #> # ... with 54 more rows
 ```

-We will want to exclude cells and regions that contain few observations.
+We want to exclude cells and regions that are mostly missing from the
-The `comparison_calcPropMissing` function calculates the proportion of
+scan.
+The `comparison_calcPropMissing` function calculates the
-missing values in a surface matrix.
-The call below excludes rows in
+proportion of missing values in a surface matrix.
+The call below
-which either the cell or region contain more that 85% missing values.
+excludes rows in which either the cell or region contain more that 85%
+missing values.

 ``` r
 cellTibble <- cellTibble %>%